English version

 3) Assessment tests:

-a) Entry tests to know the class level of competence in each subject.
+a) Entry tests to know the class level of competence

-b) Achievement tests set to see how well students master a specific area
+b) Achievement tests set to see how well students

-of the syllabus.
+master a specific area of the syllabus.

-c) Diagnostic tests set to indicate particular areas of strength and
+c) Diagnostic tests set to indicate particular areas

-The analysis which follows brings
+The analysis which follows brings to activate

-to activate remedial group courses or "in itinere" class courses.
+remedial group courses or "in itinere" class courses.

 Marks are given in 10/10 (full marks in annual

-school reports) while the school leaving certificate is in 100th.
+school reports) while the school leaving certificate

 Final achievements